 The Supreme Court of Pakistan disqualified Nawaz Sharif and Shahbaz Sharif from holding public office in February 2009.
-After Zardari’s attempts to place Mr Sharif under house arrest, Nawaz Sharif began a “Long March” with the aim to reinstate the dismissed judges the following month.
+After Zardari’s attempts to place him under house arrest, Nawaz Sharif began a “Long March” with the aim to reinstate the dismissed judges the following month.

-On April 2010, the 18th Amendmnet Bill is passed, removing the limit on former prime ministers to hold office for only two terms, allowing Mr Sharif to run for office a third time.
+In April 2010, the 18th Amendment Bill was passed, removing the limit on former prime ministers to hold office for only two terms, allowing Nawaz to run for office a third time.